jreisinger/docs/blog/2023-01-19-playing-with-beelzebub.md

 # Expose the honeypot to the Internet

-Next, I created a Kubernetes service of type LoadBalancer:
+Then, I created a Kubernetes service of type LoadBalancer:

 ```
 kubernetes expose deployment beelzebub-beelzebub-chart --name beelzebub-public --type LoadBalancer --port 22 --target-port 2222
 ```

 I had to wait for a bit so the load balancer is set up.
-Then opened the CloudWatch Logs Insights, selected the `/aws/containerinsights/beelzebub-cluster/application` log group and entered the following query:
+I opened the CloudWatch Logs Insights, selected the `/aws/containerinsights/beelzebub-cluster/application` log group and entered the following query:

 ```
 filter kubernetes.pod_name="beelzebub-beelzebub-chart-b86c7dff8-59ldz"
-| fields @timestamp, log_processed.event.Msg, log_processed.event.RemoteAddr, log_processed.event.User, log_processed.event.Password, log_processed.event.Command, log_processed.event.CommandOutput
+| fields @timestamp, log_processed.event.Msg, log_processed.event.User, log_processed.event.Password, log_processed.event.Command, log_processed.event.CommandOutput
 | sort @timestamp desc
 | limit 20
 ```

-To make sure everything is working I logged into the honeypot and observed the logs (it takes a while until the logs get to the CloudWatch):
+To make sure everything is working, I logged into the honeypot and observed the logs (it takes a while until the logs get to the CloudWatch):

 ```
 ssh root@<some-string>.elb.eu-central-1.amazonaws.com